Welsh Revenue Authority

 The Welsh Revenue Authority (Awdurdod Cyllid Cymru) is a non-ministerial department of the Welsh Government responsible for the administration and collection of devolved taxes in Wales.

 The Welsh Revenue Authority is accountable to the Senedd.

 History

 For over 800 years most taxes in Wales had been collected by the UK government.
 The Welsh Revenue Authority was formed in 2017 as the first non-ministerial government department of the Welsh Government, in anticipation of it becoming responsible for collecting taxes devolved to the Senedd under the terms of the Wales Act 2014 and 2017.
 The 2017 Act also gave the Senedd powers to vary the basic rate of income tax by 10p, but this will be administered by HMRC.

-The Tax Collection and Management (Wales) Act 2016, which establishes the legal basis for the operation of the Welsh Revenue Authority, was passed by the Welsh Parliament in April 2016.
+The Tax Collection and Management (Wales) Act 2016 (anaw 6), which establishes the legal basis for the operation of the Welsh Revenue Authority, was passed by the Welsh Parliament in April 2016.

 The Welsh Revenue Authority was officially established to collect Wales' newly devolved taxes – the first Welsh-wide tax collection system for over 800 years.